Online Strategic Management in Criminal Justice Graduate Certificate

 Mary Ellen Mastrorilli

-Associate Professor of the Practice of Criminal Justice and Associate Chair of Applied Sciences;
+Associate Professor of the Practice of Criminal Justice and Chair ad interim of Applied Sciences;

 Faculty Coordinator for the Online Master of Criminal Justice